kguelseven/distile/README.md

 Every line runs the same near-O(1) pipeline: **tokenize → mask → tree descent → match → count++**.

-- **Mask first.** Variable tokens (timestamps, IPs, UUIDs, hex, numbers) are replaced with `<*>` *before* the tree — this is what stops each unique timestamp spawning its own branch.
+- Mask first: Variable tokens (timestamps, IPs, UUIDs, hex, numbers) are replaced with `<*>` *before* the tree.
+This is what stops each unique timestamp spawning its own branch.
-- **Fixed-depth tree.** Lines are bucketed by token count, then by their leading tokens, down to a leaf holding a handful of candidate templates.
+- Fixed-depth tree: Lines are bucketed by token count, then by their leading tokens, down to a leaf holding a handful of candidate templates.
 Matching only ever compares within one leaf, never globally.
-- **Merge to wildcard.** A matching line generalises any disagreeing position to `<*>`; templates only lose specificity.
+- Merge to wildcard: A matching line generalises any disagreeing position to `<*>`; templates only lose specificity.
 Memory is bounded by template count, not line count.

 > **Note:** variables in *leading* (tree-routing) tokens split into separate
-> templates unless masked — an inherent Drain trait.
+> templates unless masked, an inherent Drain trait.
 Try `--depth 3` to merge
 > more aggressively.

 ## Try it

-A built-in generator emits fake **Spring Boot 3** console logs — Spring MVC, Hibernate, HikariCP, Tomcat — to exercise distile live:
+A built-in generator emits fake **Spring Boot 3** console logs: Spring MVC, Hibernate, HikariCP, Tomcat to exercise distile live:

 ```bash
 ./logsim --rate 40 | ./distile --snapshot-interval 3 --depth 9